 About Jason Rosette: Writer-Director, Filmmaker, Educator

-Between 2003-2004, Mr. Rosette returned to his former homestate of New Mexico during the infancy of that state's filmed incentives program, to write, produce, and direct the multicultural sci-fi feature road movie, 'Lost in New Mexico'.
+He returned to his former homestate of New Mexico during the infancy of the state's filmed incentives program, to write, produce, and direct the multicultural sci-fi feature road movie, 'Lost in New Mexico'.

-Pivoting off of his own New York theater and on-camera acting experience, Mr. Rosette demonstrated a deft capability to ideate and work with talent of all kinds, as he cast, coached, and trained indigenous Jarai, Tampuen, and Kreung participants to deliver testimonial voiceovers in character for that project.
-A jungle-VO booth was constructed per his design out of local materials, using vines and other canopy matter as sound proofing.
+Pivoting off of his earlier New York theater and on-camera acting experience, Mr. Rosette demonstrated a deft capability to ideate and work with talent of all kinds, as he cast, coached, and trained acting and non-acting talent for many of his projects.

 During this time, he also worked (and continues to work) as a line producer and location manager for productions visiting the ASEAN-APAC region.